Presbyterian Ladies' College, Perth

-The college has been an IB World School since December 2006, and is authorised to offer the IB Primary Years Programme (PYP) and IB Middle Years Programme and the IB Diploma Programme.
-PLC is also registered to offer the Western Australian State Curriculum to Years 11 and 12.
-PLC is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), and the Alliance of Girls' Schools Australia (AGSA).
+The college has been an IB World School since December 2006, and is authorised to offer the IB Primary Years Programme and IB Middle Years Programme and the IB Diploma Programme.
+PLC is also registered to offer the Western Australian state curriculum to Years 11 and 12.
+PLC is affiliated with the Association of Heads of Independent Schools of Australia, the Junior School Heads Association of Australia, the Australian Boarding Schools' Association, and the Alliance of Girls' Schools Australia.

 History

-On 19 August 1915 Rev George Nisbet Dods, Moderator of the Presbyterian Church in Western Australia, called together a group of Ministers and Church Elders to discuss the proposal of establishing a Presbyterian college for girls, since the Church had already established the Scotch College, Perth for boys.
-Present at this meeting were Rev Dods, Rev Alexander Crow, Principal Oxer, Rev Daniel Ross, Peter Corsair Anderson (Principal of Scotch College, Perth), John Maxwell Ferguson, Donald John Carmichael, Inspector of Schools James Klein and Professor Alexander David Ross.
+On 19 August 1915, George Nisbet Dods, Moderator of the Presbyterian Church in Western Australia, called together a group of ministers and church elders to discuss the proposal of establishing a Presbyterian college for girls, since the Church had already established the Scotch College, Perth for boys.
+Present at this meeting were Rev Dods, Rev Alexander Crow, Principal Oxer, Rev Daniel Ross, Peter Corsair Anderson (principal of Scotch College, Perth), John Maxwell Ferguson, Donald John Carmichael, Inspector of Schools James Klein and Alexander David Ross.

-Ormiston College had been established in 1907 by Miss Constance Wilson and her two sisters in Palmerston Street, North Perth.
-The newly formed committee agreed to purchase Ormiston College, and the School was named Presbyterian Ladies' College and Kindergarten (Ormiston House).
+Ormiston College had been established in 1907 by Constance Wilson and her two sisters in Palmerston Street, North Perth.
+The newly formed committee agreed to purchase Ormiston College, and the school was named Presbyterian Ladies' College and Kindergarten (Ormiston House).
 Wilson was taken up on her offer to continue acting as principal until a permanent one was appointed.
-The successful applicant was Miss Agnes Scorgie MA, a certified teacher from Glasgow University.
+The successful applicant was Agnes Scorgie, a certified teacher from Glasgow University.
 She had also studied modern language at three European universities, and had taught for twelve years at Glasgow High School.
 Scorgie arrived in Fremantle on 24 February 1916 and took up her duties immediately.

-In January 1917 the School's Committee was constituted as the first College Council.
+In January 1917, the school's committee was constituted as the first College Council.
 After considering several permanent locations for the school, it eventually settled on the purchase of William Gerald Lefroy's property on the corner of View and McNeil Streets, Peppermint Grove.
 After modifications and additions to the property, all boarders were transferred from North Perth, and the first classes began on the new campus in July.
-The school was officially opened by the Governor of Western Australia, Sir William Ellison-Macartney, on 11 August 1917.
+The school was officially opened by the Governor of Western Australia, William Ellison-Macartney, on 11 August 1917.
 The North Perth campus remained operating as a day school until the end of 1918.